 4. Increases ability to connect with remote employees

-Not every employment requires the applicant to reside in close proximity.
-In this digital age, remote work is increasingly common, thus conducting remote video interviews makes sense.
+Not every employment requires the applicant to reside nearby.
+In this digital age, remote work is increasingly common, thus conducting remote live video interviews makes sense.
 For instance, virtual assistants may live halfway around the world from their employers.
 You may easily and readily communicate with applicants from anywhere using one-way video interviews.

 5. Solves the scheduling problems

 On weekdays, candidates might have to attend recruitment interviews during regular working hours.
 This suggests that an employee will need to come up with a justification for missing work to attend the interview.
 However, scheduling constraints are no longer an issue if you decide to do one-way video interviews.
 As a result, more candidates apply because they can complete the interview whenever it’s most convenient for them.

 Candidates often have a certain length of time to respond to each question in one-way video interviews.
 Within that time, they must respond with their best effort.
 Simply compare the answers to each question and then decide which of the candidates you want to contact back, rating them according to how appropriate they were.